-We collectively used the performance metrics, response curves, and validation results to eliminate models for consideration that did not perform statistically well (e.g., low R2, high RMSE) or did not result in response curves that were ecologically reasonable.
+We collectively used the performance metrics, response curves, and validation results to eliminate models for consideration that did not perform statistically well (e.g., low R, high RMSE) or did not result in response curves that were ecologically reasonable.
 When the model performance metrics were similar among models, we selected the model whose response curves were most ecologically reasonable (i.e., consistent with information of the species' life history, spatial distribution, and salinity and temperature tolerances).
 These decisions were based on expert opinion by collaborators familiar with the species and underlying datasets.
 Future efforts may consider a model ensemble approach where multiple competing models are averaged to produce a robust model that incorporates the strengths of all modeling approaches.

 For the final selected model, we reviewed a series of diagnostic plots to determine whether the model's main assumptions were met.
 First, we plotted the Pearson (in Gaussian models) or deviance (in non-Gaussian models) residuals against the fitted values to look for unexplainable patterns.
 An ideal residual plot should show a random spread of residuals around the zero line (Gotelli & Ellison, 2004).
 Second, we examined whether the choice of error structure was appropriate for the model by examining normal quantile-quantile (Q-Q) plots and the distributions of the response variables via histograms.
 In a Gaussian model, the data quantiles should remain close to the Q-Q line within the plot.
 For other error structures, the data should not follow the line within the Q-Q plot, but histograms of the CPUE variable should reveal a shape akin to the distribution used within the model (e.g. Poisson, zero-inflated Poisson, or negative binomial).
-For models run as GAMMs, we also checked the basis dimension values for each smooth term to ensure the correct number of knots used in modeling and generating a p-value from this comparison.
+For models run as GAMMs, we also checked the basis dimension values for each smooth term to ensure the correct number of knots were present.
+This is done by comparing the estimated degrees of freedom (edf) to the number of knots used in modeling and generating a p-value from this comparison.
 If the p-value is non-significant, this is an indication that the number of knots selected for the smooth term is adequate (Wood, 2017).